It’s an intriguing question, asked by The Scientist magazine: “What if humans were designed to last?”

 James Owen, in a National Geographic News story, explains how a growing number of “hybrid species” have been observed in the wild.

 A new exhibit at the Andy Warhol Museum in Pittsburgh, Pennsylvania, examines eugenics in mid-century Germany and other countries, including Norway, Spain, Brazil, Japan, and the U.S. Titled “Deadly Medicine: Creating the Master Race,” the exhibit uses hundreds of photographs, video segments, and artifacts to spotlight the topic.

 This week’s Newsweek examines how “[t]he new science of the brain and DNA is rewriting the history of human origins.”
 Rewriting, indeed—but, as you might expect, the rewriting both contradicts earlier evolutionary beliefs and requires unbiblical assumptions!
-For our full treatment of this story, see “New science can’t save an old farce.”
-After reading our take on “molecular clocks” in that article, you can apply it to “High on Speciation,” another news story this week that deals with the same “new science” of evolution.
+For our full treatment of this story, see our Molecular Clock topic page.

 They say all publicity is good publicity; still, impartial, accurate coverage is much more appreciated than controversy and name-calling (which often surrounds Answers in Genesis).
 In this article, Ryan Clark of The Enquirer offers up the latest on our Creation Museum, set to open in just under two months and a half.
 We’re expecting at least 250,000 visitors during our first year and counting on people like you to help us meet or exceed that estimate, so plan your visit now!